quarzsprung/FinPlan/README.md

 - added a disabled textfield that displays the actual overall outcome
 - added a function that pulls the values from overall income and outcome
 - added a disabled textfield that displays the overall saldo, pulling its value from the subtraction of income and outcome

+v.0.3 (30.01.2022):

+- modified the app layout
+- changed position of saldo and income/outcome to keep the result more visible
+- cleaned up the code, deleted old style classes